 - Harvest cut-and-come-again through the growing season.
 Leaves can be harvested as early as 60 days after sowing.

-- Remove flowers before they mature to keep the plants producing new leaves into the fall.
+- Remove flowers before they mature to keep the plants producing new leaves in the fall.

 - Use sorrel fresh.
 Sorrel leaves will keep in the refrigerator for 1 to 2 weeks.